-We can say that 66% of those claiming PIP with mental health conditions received the higher payment in the most recent data from April 2017.
-Only 22% of DLA claimants with mental health conditions in May 2013 (when PIP was introduced) received this higher payment.
+We can say that 66% of those claiming PIP mainly for mental health conditions received the higher payment in the most recent data from April 2017.
+Only 22% of DLA claimants for mental health conditions in May 2013 (when PIP was introduced) received this higher payment.

 Fewer people are claiming PIP than DLA as the new benefit is still being rolled out.
 The share of people receiving the higher rate may change as more people move from DLA to PIP.
 741,000 people with a mental health condition were claiming DLA in May 2013, and just under two thirds of that number–476,000–were claiming PIP for a mental health condition in April 2017.